formkit/docs-content/guides/laravel-formkit-integration.md

 ## Introduction

-FormKit and Laravel are both powerful tools for building web applications, but they can be even more effective when used together.
-FormKit is a form building library that makes it easy to create and validate forms, while Laravel is a popular PHP framework for building web applications.
+FormKit and Laravel are both powerful tools for building web applications — and they're even more effective when used together.

 By integrating FormKit with Laravel, developers can streamline the form creation and validation process and take advantage of the benefits of both tools.
-In this article, we will explore how to integrate FormKit with Laravel 9, including a step-by-step guide for getting started.
+In this article, we will explore how to integrate FormKit with Laravel 9, — covering everything you need to get started — and concluding with a plugin you can use in your own projects for effortless integration.

-## Why using FormKit can make your forms faster to develop
+## Why using FormKit will speed up your development

-While writing your own components may work for smaller forms, it may not be able to fully meet the needs of a complex web application.
-Here are a few reasons why using FormKit as a form library can help you make better forms:
+Witing our own components will work for a smaller form — but without a tremendous amount of manual effort it is difficult to fully meet the requirements of a complex web application.
+Here are a few reasons why using FormKit will help us build better forms:

-1. **Time-saving:** FormKit provides a simple and easy-to-use API that allows you to quickly create and manage forms, saving you time and effort.
+1. **Time-saving:** FormKit provides a simple, consistent, and easy-to-use API that allows you to quickly create and manage forms, saving us time and effort.
-2. **Accessibility:** FormKit has accessibility as a first concern, and outputs an accessible dom structure out of the box.
+2. **Accessibility:** FormKit has accessibility as a first concern and outputs an accessible DOM structure out-of the-box.
-3. **Value handling:** FormKit collects the values from children to its parent automatically, making it easier to get the collection when submiting to your backend.
+3. **Value handling:** FormKit collects the values from child inputs to their parents automatically, making it data-collection effortless when submitting our form.
-4. **Error handling:** FormKit automatically handles frontend form validation and error messages, making it easy to ensure that your forms are accurate and user-friendly.
+4. **Error handling:** FormKit automatically handles front-end form validation and error messages, making it easy to ensure that our form data is accurate and the experience is user-friendly.
-5. **Customization:** FormKit allows you to easily customize the look and feel of your forms, including adding custom CSS classes and attributes.
+5. **Customization:** FormKit allows us to extensively customize the look and feel of our forms, including adding arbitrary CSS classes and attributes at any depth of component markup.

-So now that you know why and how  FormKit helps you while writing forms, we will walk you through on how to setup Laravel 9 and FormKit to together.
+So let's walk through how to setup Laravel 9 and FormKit to together.

 ## Installing Laravel 9 with Laravel Sail

 Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker configuration.
-It allows developers to spin up a local development environment with minimal setup.
-To install Laravel 9 with Laravel Sail, you will need to have Docker and Docker Compose installed on your system.
+It allows us to spin up a local development environment with minimal setup.
+To install Laravel 9 with Laravel Sail, we will need to have Docker and Docker Compose installed on our system.

-First, we will create a new Laravel Sail application by running the following command, where `laravel-formkit` is the name of our app:
+We can create a new Laravel Sail application by running the following command, where `laravel-formkit` is the name of our app:

 <client-only>